Autoencoder-assisted study of directed percolation with spatial long-range interactions: Autoencoder and numerical results

-We input the training data and test data into the autoencoder for training according to the above mentioned training set and under the control of \;${\beta}=3.4, 3.6$\;, the results of the autoencoder's extraction of one-dimensional features of the clusters are shown in Fig.\ref{f_5}(a) and Fig.\ref{f_6}(a).
-Observing the characteristics of the curves in Fig.\ref{f_5}(a) and Fig.\ref{f_6}(a), the maximum curvature seems to be reached near the critical point.
-We therefore fit a polynomial to the curve and output the derivative of the fitted curve.
-The results are shown in Fig.\ref{f_5}(b) and Fig.\ref{f_6}(b).
-We find that the probability of seepage corresponding to the maximum or minimum values in the extremes of the derivative plots can be used as our estimate for \;$P_c$\;.
-For \;${\beta}=3.4,3.6$\;, the critical point can be estimated as \;$P_c=0.6231,0.6280$\; based on the results of Figures \ref{f_5}(b) and \ref{f_6}(b).
-In order to examine the feasibility of such an approach, we counted the decay of the particle density of the system with time steps at \;${\beta}=3.4,3.6$\;, based on the form of the decay of the active particle density at the critical point \cite{henkel2008non}.
+We select ${\beta}=3.2,3.4$ and input the corresponding training and test sets into the autoencoder, obtaining the results of the autoencoder's extraction of one-dimensional features from the cluster diagrams, as shown in Figure \ref{f_5}(a) and Figure \ref{f_6}(a).
+Observing the features of the curves in Figure \ref{f_5}(a) and Figure \ref{f_6}(a), when $p\to P_c$, the curves appear to reach maximum curvature.
+Therefore, we perform a polynomial fitting of the curves and plot the relationship between the derivative of the fitted curve and $p$.
+The results are depicted in Figure \ref{f_5}(b) and Figure \ref{f_6}(b).
+We find that the global minimum or maximum in the extreme values in the figures corresponds to the transition probability, which can be used as our estimate for $P_c$.
+According to the results in Figure \ref{f_5}(b) and Figure \ref{f_6}(b), when ${\beta}=3.2$ and $3.4$, we estimate their corresponding critical points to be $P_c=0.616(5)$ and $0.622(3)$.